LucasDelfino92/morrowindsharp/modlist.md

 - [**Improved Nordic Iron Helm Mesh**](https://www.nexusmods.com/morrowind/mods/43816/) by Daemonjax: modifies the Nordic Iron Helm to look less stupid.
   - Only install the **Improved Nordic Iron Helm 1.0-alternate** optional file.
 - [**Improved Thrown Weapon Projectiles**](https://www.nexusmods.com/morrowind/mods/44763?) by R-Zero: makes thrown weapon projectiles fly pointy end forward and, some of them, spin in the air.
+- [**Keg Drip**](https://www.nexusmods.com/morrowind/mods/47903/) by Melchior Dahrk and Greatness7: implements a previously unused keg droplet texture from the game files to add a new effect to select kegstands in the game.
+Now you might notice a leaky tap upon closer inspection just like Bethesda may have intended with this texture but never followed through on.
+  - MO2 will install this mod as a BAIN package.
+Tick the following options and click **OK**:
+    - **00 Core**
+    - **01 MWSE Version**
 - [**Less Fat Adamantium Shortsword**](https://www.nexusmods.com/morrowind/mods/46488) by Leyawynn: makes the Adamantium Shortsword look less stupid.
 - [**Luminous Atronachs**](https://www.nexusmods.com/morrowind/mods/42613?) by PeterBitt: adds glow maps to all three Atronachs in Morrowind so that they glow in the dark.
 - [**Melchior's Magnificent Manuscripts**](https://www.nexusmods.com/morrowind/mods/45626?) by Melchior Dahrk: replaces the book meshes and scrolls.
 Also adds new scroll textures.